Last Updated on February 22, 2021 by Tanmay Sarkar

-RV hookups are confusing at first then its all about habit.
+RV hookups are confusing at first then it’s all about habit.
 Remember to take the help of the owner’s manual that you have inside the cabinet or see some Youtube videos.
-If not sure then ask for help as it is better to call someone to get it to fix before mishap rather then to call someone after it.
+If not sure then ask for help as it is better to call someone to get it to fix before a mishap rather than to call someone after it.
 God is with you!

 19. Secure Your Items

 When RV is moving things inside it can jump from their places.
 Before you leave clean the counter and tables, close the cabinet doors, keep small loose things inside drawers and cabinet.
 It will prevent accidents and potential damage to things.